 Bonjour!
-I’m Kim and I blog from Arkansas at The Made Thing.
-I studied in Montpellier for a year and, at the end of my studies, rented a car and cavorted around the country.
+I’m Kim and I studied in Montpellier for a year.
+At the end of my studies, rented a car and cavorted around the country.
 I’m dying to go back to my spiritual home!

 Almost any time of year, there are festivals in every little town and hamlet in France.
 Plan your trip accordingly and you could attend some of the biggest ones that draw international attendees or small town celebrations that focus on the community and traditional dances, music, and food.

 A Greve, or a strike, is a quintessential part of French culture.
 It’s how they communicate with their government and other people what they want to change or stay the same.

 While I was studying, my university went on strike for almost the whole second semester, complete with piles of chairs blocking building doorways, marches across town, and sit-ins in the town square!

 Marches and demonstrations are typically docile affairs, sometimes even children with pots and pans are in attendance, but do be wary because (very, very rarely) things can turn badly.
 More likely than not, your travel plans will be effected by transportation strikes.
 Don’t sweat it, enjoy the experience, and see it as an occasion to learn about French culture.

 Tour a chateau

 All over France there are staggeringly beautiful homes and castles open to the public.
 While the Chateaux in the Loire Valley take the cake and reveal some really interesting stories about French history, almost every major town has at least a small one to the public.